By Rajkamal Rao

 This page is dedicated to undergraduates - that is, those that want to pursue a traditional 4-year US education to get a BA/BS degree.

-The best kept secret yet is that most good Community Colleges have articulation agreements with top schools.
+The best-kept secret yet is that most good Community Colleges have articulation agreements with top schools.
 An articulation agreement is a legally binding agreement between a 2-year Community College and a 4-year college detailing a simplified but guaranteed transfer from one to the other.

-Suppose you are interested to get a degree in Biomedical Sciences at the prestigious Texas A&M University.
+Suppose you are interested to get a degree in Biomedical Sciences at Texas A&M University.
 What are your chances of getting into Texas A&M as an international student as a traditional undergrad?
 Even if you rate your chances as high, what would be the cost?
 Answer: Flat rate tuition costs for international students are $10,913 per semester.

 Let us look at the ROI analysis.
 For this exercise, we are only considering tuition and fees but omitting all other expenses (living, health insurance, transportation, etc).

 Traditional Option: Complete all 120 Credit Hours at Texas A&M